American Gun (2002 film)

-American Gun is a 2002 drama film written and directed by Alan Jacobs.
+American Gun is a 2002 American independent drama film written and directed by Alan Jacobs.
 It stars James Coburn (in his final film role), Virginia Madsen, Barbara Bain and Alexandra Holden.

 Plot

 Martin Tillman (James Coburn), a World War II veteran, is on a cross-country journey to trace the origin of the gun used to kill his daughter Penny (Virginia Madsen).
 On the way, he seeks his granddaughter Mia (Alexandra Holden).